ceejbot/community-and-you/community.md

 # [fit] eventually I got a really
 # [fit] great job at npm

+^ The culmination of community participation for me: I'm now working on the thing that got me to widen my community of practice.

 ---

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/tashirojima-cats.jpg)

 ^ Why did all this happen to me?
 Am I special?
-No.
+No. I'm just a human being.
+But I took the first step: I made face-to-face contact with other humans.

 ---